suzto/StarterCards/samples/video_two/README.md

 #### 2) Replace the image
-* Replace the image url to link to your desired image as well as URL for the selection action. <br>
+If you are creating an image use a 16:9 aspect ratio.
 * Add "play_button.png" in assets folder if possible on top of your image.
+* Update the image url to link to your desired image as well as the URL for the selection action. <br>

 <b>Note:</b> We have a radius feature coming soon that will allow you to add a rounded corner to your image.
 In the meantime if you'd like to do this, please add a 6px radius to the corners. <br>